curtisalexander/saspyrilia-sandbox/README.md

 ### SAS Requirements
 Running `SAS` as built out in this repository requires creating an account on [SAS On Demand for Academics](https://www.sas.com/en_us/software/on-demand-for-academics.html).

-All SAS code evaluated is evaluated within SAS On Demand for Academics (SAS ODA).
+All SAS code is evaluated within SAS On Demand for Academics (SAS ODA).
 Within a Jupyter notebook, code is sent to SAS ODA via the [saspy](https://sassoftware.github.io/saspy/index.html) library &mdash; a set of Python APIs for working with SAS.
 [Instructions](https://support.sas.com/ondemand/saspy.html) for getting setup to utilize Jupyter and SAS ODA can be summarized as follows:
 - Create a `sascfg_personal.py` file and copy it to the appropriate location
 - Create an `authinfo` file containing the username and password for SAS ODA